-Our policy applies to all adults at risk of harm including our young adult beneficiaries, parents/carers, trustees, volunteers, visitors and team members.
+Our policy must be followed by trustees, volunteers, visitors and team members, along with former team member in attendance at Scotty Events.
 We have a Safeguarding Children's Policy, and this is closely intertwined with this policy to safeguard the families we work with.

-Whilst Scotty's Little Soldiers is based in Norfolk, we support families all around the UK and, in a few instances, abroad.
+Scotty's Little Soldiers supports families all around the UK and, in a few instances, abroad.
 We understand the need to adhere to safeguarding adult procedures relating to the area where our beneficiaries and their families reside and are committed to ensuring we work in partnership with external agencies.